icgrp/bert/docs/tutorials/huffman/timing/README.md

   3. time for write
   4. time for translation to logical (from FRAME format)
   5. time for translation to physical (to FRAME format)
-* small values (less than a microsecond) are null operations (just timing code overhed)
+* small values (less than a microsecond) are null operations (just timing code overhead)